PARIS 2 DAY ITINERARY – FREE THINGS TO DO

 Discovering Paris is an absolute joy.
-In this two day Paris itinerary, we visit the renowned attractions as well as some really interesting off-the-beaten-track locations that are not saturated with tourists.
+This Paris 2 day itinerary takes you to some of the renowned Parisienne attractions as well as some really interesting off-the-beaten-track locations that are not saturated with tourists.

 - Tuileries Gardens